lamhq/tech-notes/pages/devops/aws/20-big-data/7-data-pipeline.md

 - Copying CV files or data between S3 buckets
 - Exporting RDS data to S3
 - Copying data to Redshift

+## Components

+- Pipeline Definition: Specify the business logic of your data management needs.
+- Managed Compute: The service will create EC2 instances to perform your activities - or leverage existing EC2.
+Activities are pipeline components that define the work to perform.
+- Task Runners: Task runners (EC2 instances) will poll for different tasks and perform them when found.
+- Data Nodes: Define the locations and types of data that will be input and output.

 ## Example diagram